 If you maintain your Bitcoin (and you probably do) in a virtual wallet such as Blockchain, chances are you also have an account number.
 Just as if you hold Stock in a trading account, the stock account must be reported, even though individually held stock does not.

 Why?
-Because they fall squarely into the type of reporting the IRS and US government requires.
-In other words, the IRS Department of the Treasury do not carve out niches such as holding electronic currency overseas and anonymous account only identified by an account number as non-reportable.
+Because this falls squarely into the type of reporting the IRS and US government requires.
+In other words, the IRS and Department of Treasury do not carve out niches such as holding electronic currency overseas in an anonymous account as non-reportable.

 Otherwise, this would literally and figuratively defeat the purpose of FBAR (which is to make sure individuals who meet the basic threshold requirements report their foreign accounts to the US government)